Offset Lock with 440 GHz Range using Electro-Optic Modulation

 \section{Conclusion}

-We achieve a wide range offset lock by utilizing electro-optic modulation combined with frequency down-conversion.
-We measure the range to be 440.2 GHz wide with offset fluctuations under 0.1 Hz.
-This is the largest locking range that has been experimentally demonstrated with an optical heterodyne beat note offset lock.
-The wide range of our lock and the relative simplicity of its optical setup make our method attractive for locking at offsets in the hundreds of GHz range.
-As such, our work widens the applicability of optical heterodyne offset locking by increasing its range.
-Possible improvements include using two EOMs to modulate both lasers and employing a higher bandwidth EOM to increase $f_{\mathrm{EO}}$, which would both further widen the range of an optical heterodyne offset lock.
+\tab We achieve a wide range offset lock by utilizing electro-optic modulation combined with frequency down-conversion.
+We measure the range to be 440.2 GHz wide with offset fluctuations under 0.1 Hz and a phase error variance of 0.017 rad$^2$ over a 100 kHz bandwidth.
+This range is a significant improvement over past studies that employ the same method.
+The simplicity of our setup, which involves no optical cavity nor custom components, makes our method attractive for locking at offsets in the hundreds of GHz range compared to other methods that have achieved similar or higher locking ranges \cite{5THzOffset, Rev1IEEE, Rev1OptLett, Rev2DelHayePRL, Rev2RollandIEEE, Rev2RollandOptExp}.
+As such, our work widens the applicability of optical heterodyne offset locking by increasing its range while maintaining a simple cost-effective setup.
+Possible improvements include using two EOMs to modulate both lasers, and employing a higher bandwidth EOM to increase $f_{\mathrm{EO}}$, which would both further widen the range of the lock.